Triphala Ayurvedic Remedy Fights Gum Disease and Tooth Decay

 In another study from the DAPMRV Dental College, Triphala mouthwash was found to reduce pathogenic oral bacteria by up to 83% over a 15 day period.

-There is yet another reason to consider Triphala for helping to reduce dental decay and periodontal disease:
+There is yet another reason to consider Triphala for helping to reduce dental decay and periodontal disease.
+That is, besides not having to use sodium hypochlorite treatments.
+Conventional mouthwashes containing chlorhexidine can also be toxic.

 Chlorhexidine has been shown to be toxic to aquatic organisms and has been linked to neurotoxicity and acute toxicity in humans.
 It is also considered a potential carcinogen.
 While mouthwash products containing chlorhexidine maintain very small quantities – such as 0.2%, certainly there is reason to avoid such a toxin even in low doses.